fhiso/tsc-governance/drafts.md

    many FHISO standards and whose definitions do not logically belong in any one particular higher-level standard.

+Simple Triples Discovery Mechanism

+:  This standard defines a simple, general-purpose discovery mechansim which provides a means for internet-connected applications to access information on any unfamiliar third-party extensions which they may encounter.

 ---
 <div class="cc-img"><a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a></div>